dev-SR/exercise/Py/README.md

 deactivate
 ```

-### PipEnv
+### `pipenv` 🌟🌟🌟

-Pipenv was created due to many shortcomings of virtualenv such as it not making a distinction if project dependency and the dependies of the project dependency, not having mechanism to distinguish dev and production needs etc.
+Pipenv was created due to many shortcomings of virtualenv such as it not making a distinction if project dependency and the depending of the project dependency, not having mechanism to distinguish dev and production needs etc.

 To install pipenv, you need to install pip first.
 Then do